Find schools that offer these popular programs

 Human Resources Manager

 A human resources manager works closely with the management team of an organization to determine what kind of workforce an organization needs and how best to hire and train those workers.
 Human resources managers also provide a bridge between employees and management for the purposes of conflict resolution.
 Additional roles can include employee benefits programs, employee development, and payroll management.
-A human resources manager usually has a bachelor's or master's degree in human resources or a related field, or a Master of Business Administration degree; work experience is typically required.
+A human resources manager usually has a bachelor's or master's degree in human resources or a related field or a Master of Business Administration degree; work experience is typically required.
 Voluntary professional certification can make a candidate more desirable.
-Jobs for human resources managers are expected to increase 13% from 2012-2022, per the BLS.
-Human resources managers earned median pay of $99,720 in 2012.
+Jobs for human resources managers are expected to increase 9% from 2016-2026, per the BLS.
+Human resources managers earned median pay of $110,120 in 2017.

 Social and Community Service Manager